zoheb-akhtar/Pro-Golf-Reference/server/README.md

 - **Dynamic Search and Filtering:** Developed dynamic search and filter functionality that allows users to query data in real time, improving navigation and user interactivity. <br />

-## How It Works
-The app pulls real-time data from a PostgreSQL database, which is continuously updated to reflect the latest golf tournament results.
-The backend, built with Node.js and Express, handles all data retrieval and API requests, while React.js powers the interactive frontend.